 –Put one of your plastic rectangles down on the top of the transfer material and move it around until the letter below is centered.
 Then draw around the outside to show where your plastic rectangle goes as you apply.
 This works well with the flip over method.
 Trim along the lines you drew if you like.

 –On a piece of cardstock, draw out a rectangle the size of your plastic one (by hand or with a sketch pen in the machine).
 Draw another rectangle the size of your letter.
 Lay one of your plastic rectangles down on the outer one and use the inner one as a guide for where to place your letter.
 Since the plastic rectangle is transparent you can see the markings.

 –Cut 2 vinyl rectangles the sizes just described, using a color different from the one you’re using for your letters.
 When you weed, remove the outer rectangle only — leave the background and inner rectangle.
 Use transfer paper to attach those to your work area.
 Line up the plastic piece inside the outer rectangle and use the inner one as a guide for your letter.

 –Use a tool that has grid markings.
+(The mat I’m using comes with that magnetic ruler set.)
 Cut from vinyl a rectangle the size of your letter and center it between grid lines.
 Center 1 of your plastic pieces on the grid too.
 Use a glue dot to hold it in place on your working area temporarily if you like.
 The vinyl shows you where to put your letter.

 –Put a completed insert that is well aligned underneath a blank one to act as a visual reference.